neuroinformatics-unit/HowTo/docs/source/data_analysis/HPC-module-SLEAP.md

 :color: warning
 :icon: alert-fill

-If you encounter out-of-memory errors, keep in mind that there two main sources of memory usage:
+If you encounter out-of-memory errors, keep in mind that there are two main sources of memory usage:
 - CPU memory (RAM), specified via the `--mem` argument in the SLURM batch script.
 This is the memory used by the Python process running the training job and is shared among all the CPU cores.
 - GPU memory, this is the memory used by the GPU card(s) and depends on the GPU card type you requested via the `--gres gpu:1` argument in the SLURM batch script.
 To increase it, you can request a specific GPU card type with more GPU memory (e.g. `--gres gpu:a100:1`).
 The SWC wiki provides a [list of all GPU card types and their specifications](https://liveuclac.sharepoint.com/sites/SSC/SitePages/SSC-CPU-and-GPU-Platform-architecture-165449857.aspx).
 - If requesting more memory doesn't help, you can try reducing the size of your SLEAP models.
 You may tweak the model backbone architecture, or play with *Input scaling*, *Max stride* and *Batch size*.
 See SLEAP's [documentation](https://docs.sleap.ai/) and [discussion forum](https://github.com/talmolab/sleap/discussions) for more details.